cgars/HUSbAND/Readme.md

 --
 HUSbAND -  High freqUency StimulAtioN Device
 -------------
-Is a Ardoino micro based stimulation eyglass used for high precission stimulation with light flickering at different frequencies.
+Is a Ardoino micro based stimulation eyglass.
+It is used for high precission stimulation with light flickering at different frequencies.
 This repsoitory contains (or will contain)
 * The firmware for the arduino
 * The schemata for the eypieces and the controll board